 - 2.2 Liquidity and security is the primary concern for the operational portfolio, monies which are expected to be called upon in the immediate future to fund day-to-day expenditure will be maintained in accounts outside the CIF which can deal daily.
-Assets expected to be called upon in the short term, but which are unlikely to be required to fund monthly expenditure, may be invested in the Long-term Cash Pool of the CIF in order to earn a superior return. - 2.3 The Fund's holdings which are expected to be required for daily cash-flow transactions will be held outside the CIF with an Investment Manager who specialises in investing in cash and near cash equivalent investments.
-The Investment Manager should operate within the following allocation limits -
+Assets expected to be called upon in the short term, but are unlikely to be required to fund monthly expenditure, may be invested in the Long-Term Cash Pool of the CIF in order to earn a superior return. - 2.3 The Fund's holdings which are expected to be required for daily cash-flow transactions will be held outside the CIF with an investment manager who specialises in investing in cash and near-cash equivalent investments.
+The investment manager should operate within the following allocation limits -

-Maximum Maximum Allocation

-Asset Class Maturity %
+Asset Class Maximum Maturity Maximum Allocation %

-Call and Overnight Deposits One Day 100
+Call & Overnight Deposits One Day 100

 Certificates of Deposit 2 Years 100

 Fixed Deposits 3 Months 25

 Commercial Paper 3 Months 25

-Floating Rate Notes 5 Years 25
+Floating-Rate Notes 5 Years 25